Ajmicco18/Mt-Olympus-Website/README.md

 # Mount Olympus Website

-This website was created as a final project for my CS 206 Web Development.
+This website was created as a final project for my CS 206 Web Development course.

 I took this course as a major specific elective when I studied abroad in Thessaloniki, Greece during the Fall 2024 semester.